50 Best Stand-Up Comedy Tips – Learn How to Be a Comedian

 Throughout school you’ve been taught to write very formally.
 You were taught to write complete sentences, to use introductions and conclusions, etc. But that’s not how people communicate in everyday life.
 When you talk to a friend you’ll say only half a thought and pause.
 You’ll use informal words.
 You’ll gesture.
 This is what people are accustomed to when communicating verbally.
 When you get on stage and speak as if you’re on a school debate team it comes out awkward and inauthentic.
 Listen to how you and others around you naturally speak.
 Your performances should mimic it.

-TIPS FOR MARKETING YOUR STAND-UP COMEDY
+STAND-UP COMEDY TIPS FOR MARKETING YOURSELF

 Job #1 is to get to the point where you can consistently go out and get laughs on stage.
 If you’re hit-or-miss with your performances, you’re not ready to market yourself.
 Take the time to develop a solid set and get some stage time under your belt.
 Don’t burn bridges by performing on shows that are above your experience level.
 Bombing an open mic is no big deal.
 Bombing a show that people paid money to see (i.e. a showcase) is a big deal.
 You can be sure that that booker isn’t going to want anything to do with you again… even if you’ve gotten better since.

-It doesn’t matter what medium you use to market yourself, if you’re not worth talking about you’re not going to get the YouTube views, the Twitter followers, or whatever.
-It goes back to “Get good.
-Then get seen.”
 But being remarkable isn’t simply about having high enough quality material.
 Just because you get the audience to laugh doesn’t mean that they’re actually going to remember you long after the show or become a fan of yours.
 Remarkable is all about becoming “sticky” in the mind of the audience.
 The number one way of doing this is by being highly creative.
 Give them a reason to remember you.
 They’ll never remember that you were 5% funnier than the other comedians… but they’ll always remember you if you give them something new and interesting.

 The more often you’re seen by other comedians the more comfortable their going to be around you.
 If you’re an “outsider” then they’ll likely balk at giving you a slot on their show.
 However, if they’ve seen you perform several times in the past and like your material, they’ll likely come to you when they have an opportunity.